Produce 101: Apples

 The one on your right is also a Red Delicious, but in a 175 count.
 This will be a lot cheaper per apple because it doesn’t have the premium size.

-So, if you’re looking for a kid’s snack, or something for a box lunch, this may be the best choice.
-If you want a center of the plate amenity basket-type fruit, the larger might be a better fit.
+So, if you’re looking for a kid’s snack, or something for a box lunch, the 175 count may be the best choice.
+If you want a center of the plate amenity basket-type fruit, the 88 count or even larger might be a better fit.

 Produce 101: Apple Storage and Handling